lacie-life/lacie-life.github.io/_posts/2023-09-09-Multi-Sensor-Fusion.md

 Most works assume that sensor data are collected normally and with high quality, while data loss and low data quality exist in actual scenes.
-In practice, key information occlusion exists between vehicles and buildings, data quality decreases as distance increases and is greatly affected by extreme weather, and the high-speed movement of objects causes difficulties in spatiotemporal alignment of data.
+In practice, <b> key information occlusion exists between vehicles and buildings, data quality decreases as distance increases and is greatly affected by extreme weather, and the high-speed movement of objects causes difficulties in spatiotemporal alignment of data </b>.
 It is difficult to face the changing and harsh environment by using a single type of sensor, while the combination of multiple sensors can not only enrich the available environmental data but also improve the robustness of algorithmic strategies to the issues of weather, distance, and data quality.